Freda Wells | 200RYT

 Freda Wells

-Freda continuously returns to the four principles that Nico set out as the ground rules for our yoga cohort: from the book, ‘The Four Agreements’: “Be impeccable with your word”, “Do not take anything personally”, “Do not make assumptions”, and “Always do your best”.
-Freda has been teaching yoga regularly ever since.
+I continuously aspire to return to the four principles that Nico set out as the ground rules for our yoga cohort: from the book, ‘The Four Agreements’: “Be impeccable with your word”, “Do not take anything personally”, “Do not make assumptions”, and “Always do your best”.
+I’ve been teaching yoga regularly ever since.

 What is esho?